-The Protected will be released in early 2019, until then I hope you enjoy a few excerpts.
+The Protected will be released to the public June 18th, 2019.
+Until then, I hope you enjoy a few excerpts.

 Executive protection encompasses such a wide variety of people and their unique perspectives, concerns, and capacities—all of which are important to understand.
 Each facet of this field will affect your own unique EP experience, and each person involved in your sphere will have to consider a variety of questions whose answers will invariably impact everyone else.